Everything you need to know about stenciling

 And choose dome-tipped stencil brushes if you can find them.
 The paint goes on so beautifully thanks to the slightly rounded edges.

-My two personal favorite stencil brushes are:
+My two personal favorite stenciling brushes are:

 For small stencils – dome tipped